Kkhattab/CS174/hw5/readme.md

 1. Drag Hw5 folder into Apache document root.

-2. Navigate to the Hw5 directory and from the command line, run `php CreateDB.php` to intialize the database and table.
+2. Run `composer install` from the command line to install dependencies like gettext, stripe, etc.

-3. Run `composer install` from the command line to install dependencies like gettext, stripe, etc.
+3. Navigate to the Hw5 directory and from the command line, run `php CreateDB.php` to intialize the database and table.
+Please make sure you have ran the composer command in step 2 as we use a mysqli helper class which can effect your db creation.

 4. You should be at the main page and have the ability to enter data.
 Please enter a valid test card from https://stripe.com/docs/testing (We used 4242424242424242) and a future expiration month and year.